gery51/wakanda-webinars/top-ten-newest-features/demoscript-webinar-top-ten-features.md

 Create a JavaScript file in an editor and add the following lines:

     console.info("Hello World!");
-    console.log(process.version);
+    // console.log(process.version);

-Then open a console, enter the path to the server executable, as a parameter, add the script you want to execute, such as:
+Then open a console, e.g. on Mac OS X , enter the path to the server executable, as a parameter, add the script you want to execute, such as:

     /Applications/Wakanda\ Server.app/Contents/MacOS/Wakanda\ Server ~/work/js/hello_wakanda/hello_wakanda.js

+*Note:* This line is different on Windows and Linux.

 You should see: